 Keeping distractions to a minimum is always important for productivity.
 The same goes for “ramp-up time.”
 Giving myself a time limit to deal with distractions and go through the necessary ramp-up has proven invaluable.
 I’ve learned that 15 minutes is a good amount of time to get refocused or solve the occasional small task that may come my way.
 I know it’s psychological, but limiting it to 15 minutes helps me focus and “get there” quicker so I can prevent derailment.
 I’ve found my handy “15-minute glass” to be an easy way to keep track of temporary interruptions.

 Bringing It All Together

 There is no “magic bullet” solution to the disparity of two distinct ways of scheduling one’s day.
 However, there are ways for makers to work better with managers.
 Both makers and managers must be flexible and aware of each other’s needs.
 Being conscious of the disruptiveness of meetings and other requests of designers’ and developers’ time is paramount.
 With awareness, flexibility, and a strategy even the most disjointed teams can find a way to work together and do great things.

-To find out more about how Credera’s UX team can help improve your users’ experiences with your product(s) or Website, please email us at firstname.lastname@example.org or call 972.692.0010.
+To find out more about how Credera’s XD team can help improve your users’ experiences with your product(s) or Website, please email us at email@example.com or call 972.692.0010.